Skip to content

 More about my professional footprints

 Hi!
 I am Imi.
-I work with highly intense, sensitive, and gifted humans.
+I work with highly intense, curious, existentially aware humans.

-• And here is a video about the work.
+• And here are some videos about the work itself

 I look forward to being with you!